 The price for capacity for ComEd customers is determined through auctions run by PJM Interconnection, the power grid operator for northern Illinois and all or part of 12 other states and Washington, D.C..
 (Ameren’s market is run by a different power grid operator.)

 In these auctions, big power generators bid against each other for the right to cover a certain amount of future power, if needed, and win those capacity payments.
 The plan that FERC is considering–the one favored by out-of-state fossil-fuel generators–would change the rules that govern these auctions and make us pay more.

 Important: The next auction to determine capacity prices in Northern Illinois is early in 2020.
-That’s why the General Assembly has to act in the fall of 2019 to save customers from the rate hikes.
+That’s why the General Assembly has to act immediately to save customers from the rate hikes.

 How does capacity affect my bill?

 For most customers, capacity charges are embedded in the electricity supply charge on your power bill.
 While actual electricity prices have been relatively low in recent years, capacity has become a bigger and bigger part of your bill, and is now roughly 21 percent of the supply charge, according to the Illinois Commerce Commission.
 (By the way, alternative energy suppliers as well as ComEd buy electricity on this market.
 So you won’t escape capacity charges by changing suppliers.)

 CUB has long said that capacity market auction rules are stacked against consumers, causing us to pay higher bills for more capacity than we actually need.
 And this new plan pushed by PJM and fossil fuel generators could make it even worse.

 Why do generators want to change the rules?